 What is Full Grain Leather?

 What is Full Grain Leather?
 Quite simply it is the best grade leather and best quality leather.
-Full Grain Leather is the very top of the leather and the outmost layer of leather.
-Many confuse Full Grain Leathers with Top Grain Leathers.
-Full Grain Leathers have all of the natural markings of the original animal hide because the leather hasn’t been buffed, sanded, or snuffed to remove the natural grains and markings.
-The natural markings and grains in Full Grained Leathers tell a story because they show the history of the animal.
-A full grained leather has loads of character and style since it has infinitely unique patterns, textures, and sometimes scars or brands.
+This type of leather is durable, breathable, and strong.
+It has not been sanded down, so it contains natural markings.
+Many confuse Full Grain with Top Grain Leather.
+Full Grain Leathers have all of the natural markings of the original animal hide because the leather has not been buffed, sanded, or snuffed to remove the natural grains and markings.
+Top Grain Leather may have a more uniform look, but sanding has removed the strongest fibers!
+A full grained leather is stronger and has loads of character and style.
+Each hide has infinitely unique patterns, textures, and sometimes scars or brands.
+The natural markings and grains tell a story because they show the history of the animal.

 Are there scars and brands on your leather goods?

-Our coasters and mouse pads will sometimes have scarring or branding on them.
-However, with use, these scars and brands will develop a patina and become smoother the more they age.
-We have it from gamers, developers, every day computer users that any scuffs in the mouse pad will not cause issues with most mice these days.
+We sometimes find a scar or brand that is just too cool to cover up.
+We like to use these in one-of-a-kind specialty pieces.
+Our coasters and mouse pads will often proudly bear scars or brands.
+These marks add to the rustic beauty of these products!
+With use, these scars and brands will develop a patina and become smoother the more they age.
+We have it from gamers, developers, every day computer users that any scuffs in the mouse pad do not cause issues with most mice these days.

 Full Grain Leathers last long, age well, and have character

 Full grained leather lasts long and ages amazingly.
-If you leather that will stand the test of time, full grained leathers are what you’re looking for.
-As full grain leathers age they don’t wear out.
-Instead the leather develops an amazing burnished patina looking much like a well worn saddle.
+If you want leather that will stand the test of time, this is what you’re looking for.
+Instead of just wearing out as they age, full grain leathers develops an amazing, burnished patina instead.
+After years of use, our wallets end up looking much like a well worn saddle.
+Not many things in this world improve with use and age.
+We’re proud to say our products are one of those rare gems!
 The more you handle and use a full grained leather good, the better it will look and the more character it will develop.
+And that character just can’t be duplicated.
+The unique patterns on the leather grain tell the story of the buffalo.
+After years of use, these products will tell your story too!

 Benefits of Full Grain Leather

 One large benefit of full grain leather is that it breathes.
-Full grained leather less moisture from prolonged contact because of its extra breathability.
+That extra breathability results in less moisture from prolonged contact.
 This quality is important in products like wallets, purses, or saddle bags which may be handled frequently or get wet outdoors.
-Full grain leathers don’t crack, tear or peel like cheaper or faux leathers do.
+This leather won’t crack, tear or peel like cheaper or faux leathers do.
 These natural leather qualities are important if you want your leather good to last a long time.
-Full Grain Leather is also very easy to care for.
+This type of leather is also very easy to care for.
 There is no need for polish or other chemicals.
 At the Buffalo Billfold Company, we recommend that you simply use a cloth to wipe of any dirt that accumulates over time.
+But if you feel compelled to do a more thorough cleaning, click here to Learn to Clean a Leather Wallet.